st156832/RAML-NeedleBench-Blog/_pages/about.md

 </figure>

 ## Information Dense Tasks
 While information sparse tasks bear a fairly close resemblence to the original NIAH test, information dense tasks ditch the established concept of the haystack completely in an effort to eliminate the need for irrelavant filler content.
-The so called ancestral trace challenge (ATC) is similar to the M-RS task, but instead of embedding multiple relational needles into a haystack, the context only consists of needles.
+The so called ancestral trace challenge (ATC) is similar to the M-RS task, but instead of embedding multiple relational needles into a haystack, the context only consists of needles, each representing a link in a familial dynamic.
 Every sentence in the input context contains critical information directly related to the target question.
 Models need to keep perfect recall of all needles to arrive at the correct answer.

 >Example ATC Prompt with 3 needles: